grafana/tempo/docs/tempo/website/operations/deployment.md

 by using the `-target` flag on the command line.
 The default target is `all`, which is the monolithic deployment mode.

 > **Note:** _Monolithic mode_ was previously called _single binary mode_.
 Similarly _scalable monolithic mode_ was previously called _scalable single binary mode_.
-While the documentation has been updated to reflect this change, some URL names and deployment tooling (e.g. Helm charts) may still not reflect this change.
+While the documentation has been updated to reflect this change, some URL names and deployment tooling (e.g. Helm charts) do not yet reflect this change.

 ## Monolithic